Windows PowerShell Desired State Configuration (DSC) is a technology introduced by Microsoft in Windows PowerShell v4.0.

 I highly recommend you use it in your deployment.

-I will give you a summary about this script:
+I will give you a summary of the script:

 - The script will configure a Pull web server with minimum components as possible.